jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.8.4 Legacy Joystick and Mouse Ports

 There are two legacy joystick port headers on the board.
 JOY1 is shared with the HID mouse input.
-In order to prevent signal contention with the HID mouse, the inputs from JOY1 are disconnected by a 74HCT4066 analog switch when the HID mouse is actively being used.
-This prevents undesired behavior and allows only one device to input signals at a time.
+In order to prevent signal contention with the HID mouse, the inputs from JOY1 are disconnected by a 74HCT4066 analog switch when the HID mouse is actively used.
+This prevents undesired behavior and allows only one device to input signals at a time, with the HID device having priority.
 See 1.6.
-The input for JOY2 is not shared with any other devices.
+The input for JOY2 is not shared with other devices.

 ### 1.9 15KHz Video